vjbollavarapu/tidygen/docs/INTEGRATION_TRACKER.md

-# iNEAT ERP Integration Tracker
+# TidyGen ERP Integration Tracker

 ## 🎯 **Integration Progress Overview**

-This document tracks the real-time progress of frontend-backend integration for the iNEAT ERP system.
+This document tracks the real-time progress of frontend-backend integration for the TidyGen ERP system.

 ---